 4. Victor Harbor

 A favourite holiday spot on the Fleurieu Peninsula, here you'll find spectacular surf beaches, beautiful diving spots and secluded, white sandy beaches.
 Enjoy views from The Bluff (including whale watching during the winter months) and take the horse drawn tram across to Granite Island, home to a colony of penguins.
 Enjoy wine and beer tasting or bi-plane acrobatics in nearby towns.
-Explore the Goolwa Wharf Precinct and sip the world's best whiskey, take a boat cruise around the peninsula or along the Coorong, or venture further inland to the famous wine region of McLaren Vale.
+Explore the Goolwa Wharf Precinct, take a boat cruise around the peninsula or along the Coorong, or venture further inland to the famous wine region of McLaren Vale.
 A stone’s throw away is the neighbouring seaside town of Port Elliot where you’ll discover some of the best beaches in South Australia plus homewares shops, stylish cafes and chic, beachside cottages.

 On the home stretch of the journey from Melbourne to Adelaide, settle in for a welcome drink at one of 70 cellar doors in McLaren Vale.
 Sip your way around award-winning wineries like d'Arenberg Cube, Down The Rabbit Hole, Gemtree Wines, Alpha Box and Dice and Chalk Hill.
 Dine on farm-fresh, sustainable produce grown just metres from your table at Gather at Coriole, The Currant Shed or Maxwell Wines, or plucked fresh from the ocean and onto your plate at a table overlooking the coast at Star of Greece.
 Before venturing on to Adelaide, settle in among the vineyards for a few days at The Vineyard Retreat, Hotel California Rd at Inkwell Wines or go glamping at Tent on a Hill.